dr-vortex/blankstorm-multiplayer/README.md

 - get-log: get the server logs.
 Requires authorization and being a website moderator or above (a client in get-clients with an oplvl greater than 0)
 - chat: sends a chat message.
 All other clients will recieve this!

-At some point the server code may not be posted to this repo if and sensitive data (like database passwords) are added.
+At some point some of the server code may not be posted to this repo if it includes sensitive data (like database passwords).

 [Testing](https://a.drvortex.dev/mp)